sakthiram17/xlr8-hub-websocket/README.md

 ### Set up STM32

-1. Set up STM32 with suitable timer configurations to generate the desired PWM in STM32 Cube IDE.
+1. Set up STM32 with suitable timer and UART configurations to generate the desired PWM in STM32 Cube IDE.
 2. Use the `main.c` file in the `stm-code` folder.
-Convert it to markdown with proper styling.

-This guide assumes basic knowledge of Git, Node.js, and STM32 Cube IDE.
-Make sure to replace placeholders like `[repository_url]`, `[path_to_master_folder]`, and `[path_to_back-end_folder]` with your actual values.

 ## Usage